progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
 It’s best to have a clean working state when you switch branches.
 There are ways to get around this (namely, stashing and commit amending) that we’ll cover later.
 For now, you’ve committed all your changes, so you can switch back to your master branch:-->

-Beachte jedoch, dass dich Git den Branch nur wechseln lässt, wenn bisherige Änderungen in Deinem Arbeitsverzeichnis oder Deiner Staging-Area nicht in Konflikt mit dem Zweig stehen, zu dem Du nun wechseln möchtest.
+Beachte jedoch, dass Dich Git den Branch nur wechseln lässt, wenn bisherige Änderungen in Deinem Arbeitsverzeichnis oder Deiner Staging-Area nicht in Konflikt mit dem Zweig stehen, zu dem Du nun wechseln möchtest.
 Am besten es liegt ein sauberer Status vor wenn man den Branch wechselt.
 Wir werden uns später mit Wegen befassen, dieses Verhalten zu umgehen (namentlich „Stashing“ und „Commit Ammending“).
 Vorerst aber hast Du Deine Änderungen bereits comitted, sodass Du zu Deinem MASTER-Branch zurückwechseln kannst.

 	$ git checkout master
 	Switched to branch "master"

 <!--At this point, your project working directory is exactly the way it was before you started working on issue #53, and you can concentrate on your hotfix.
 This is an important point to remember: Git resets your working directory to look like the snapshot of the commit that the branch you check out points to.
 It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.-->

-Zu diesem Zeitpunkt befindet sich das Arbeitsverzeichnis des Projektes in exakt dem gleichen Zustand, in dem es sich befand, als Du mit der Arbeit an Issue #53 begonnen hast und Du kannst dich direkt auf Deinen Hotfix konzentrieren.
+Zu diesem Zeitpunkt befindet sich das Arbeitsverzeichnis des Projektes in exakt dem gleichen Zustand, in dem es sich befand, als Du mit der Arbeit an Issue #53 begonnen hast und Du kannst Dich direkt auf Deinen Hotfix konzentrieren.
 Dies ist ein wichtiger Moment um sich vor Augen zu halten, dass Git Dein Arbeitsverzeichnis auf den Zustand des Commits, auf den dieser Branch zeigt, zurücksetzt.
 Es erstellt, entfernt und verändert Dateien automatisch, um sicherzustellen, dass Deine Arbeitskopie haargenau so aussieht wie der Zweig nach Deinem letzten Commit.

 <!--Next, you have a hotfix to make.
 Let’s create a hotfix branch on which to work until it’s completed (see Figure 3-13):-->